 Depending on where you live, you'll have time, possibly months, to decide whether to get your winnings at once in a lump sum or as 30 annuity payments over 29 years (the first payment is immediate).

 The advantage of taking a lump sum is you get all the money at once.
 The disadvantage of taking a lump sum is that you must pay tax on the entire amount in one tax year.
+Your tax pro (more on this coming up in #3) can help you break out the tax costs, federal and state where applicable, of the payment options.

 The advantage of an annuity is that you're taxed only as you receive the payments.
 The disadvantage of an annuity is you only get a few million a year.
 OK, not really a disadvantage, but you know what I mean.